LucasSantana-Dev/finance-control/docs/CODE_QUALITY.md

-# Code Quality Tools Configuration
+# Code Quality Tools Configuration and Synchronization

-This document describes the comprehensive code quality tools implemented in the Finance Control project to ensure high code quality, proper linting, and code coverage validation.
+This document describes the comprehensive code quality tools implemented in the Finance Control project to ensure high code quality, proper linting, and code coverage validation, along with how these tools are synchronized to work together.

 ## Overview